lucaslimafernandes/WebScrapingWithPython/readme.md

 ## Where i am

-Regular Expressions - PG 22
+Regular Expressions and BeautifulSoup - PG 27